ionzero/vouchsafe/vouchsafe-identity-specification.md

    [RFC 8032 §5.1.5](https://datatracker.ietf.org/doc/html/rfc8032#section-5.1.5).

 2. **Extract the raw key bytes.**
-   Strip away any encoding layers such as DER, PEM, or ASN.1 wrappers.
+   Strip away any encoding layers such as DER wrappers.
 The resulting byte sequence MUST contain only the core public key material (e.g., 32 bytes for Ed25519).

 3. **Hash the raw key bytes.**
    Compute the digest using the SHA-256 algorithm (or another supported